course-details-portlet

 Learning outcome

-• formulate a precise research problem
+• formulate a precise research question

-• prepare and analyze study data
+• analyze data from a study/experiment

 Learning methods and activities